satoqz/rapla/README.md

 1. Get your Rapla URL ready.
    This should be a very long URL with `rapla.dhbw.de` as its host, provided to you by DHBW.
-   The proxy will mirror exactly the events that are shown under this URL.

 2. Replace the `dhbw.de` part of the URL with `satoqz.net`.

-3. Remove all query parameters from the URL that indicate a specific date, i.e. `&day=...`, `&month=...` and `&year=...`.
-   While this is optional, this way the returned Rapla page will always start with the current week, continuously progressing through time.

-4. Ensure that the URL has the `&pages=...` query parameter set to a large value, e.g. `&pages=20`.
-   This is also optional and ensures that the returned iCalendar file includes several weeks of your schedule.

-5. Paste the resulting URL into the "New calendar subscription" field of your calendar provider.
+3. Paste the resulting URL into the "New calendar subscription" field of your calendar provider.
 The name of this feature varies based on your provider.

 ## Service Configuration